 Protection of Personal and Property Rights Amendment Bill

-Madam Speaker, I find it more than a little bizarre, that we can be focussing on a Bill for the protection of personal
+Mr Speaker, I find it more than a little bizarre, that we can be focussing on a Bill for the protection of personal and

 Declaration on the Rights of Indigenous Peoples.

-Now this was no ordinary declaration, Madam Speaker.
+Now this was no ordinary declaration, Mr Speaker.
 This was a declaration for the protection of personal and property

 rights of indigenous peoples; a declaration to affirm the fundamental human rights of the most politically,